helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>A place for everything, everything in its place.</h3 quote>
+<h3 quote align='center'>Life affords no higher pleasure than that of surmounting difficulties, passing from one step of success to another, forming new wishes and seeing them gratified.</h3 quote>

 ---